 We reflect interest income associated with "Loans to timeshare owners" of \$37 million and \$41 million for the 2011 and 2010 third quarters, respectively, and \$113 million and \$129 million for the thirty-six weeks ended September 9, 2011 and September 10, 2010, respectively, in our Income Statements in the "Timeshare sales and services" revenue caption.
-Of the \$37 million of interest income we recognized from these loans in the 2011 third quarter, \$29 million was associated with securitized loans and \$8 million associated with non-securitized loans, compared with \$30 million associated with securitized loans and \$11 million associated with non-securitized loans of 2011, \$91 million was associated with securitized loans and \$22 million was associated with non-securitized loans and \$20 million associated with non-securitized loans and \$20 million was associated with non-securitized loans and \$30 million associated with non-securitized loans in the first three quarters of 2010.
+Of the \$37 million of interest income we recognized from these loans in the 2011 third quarter, \$29 million was associated with securitized loans and \$8 million was associated with non-securitized loans, compared with \$30 million associated with securitized loans and \$11 million associated with non-securitized loans recognized in the 2010 third quarter.
+Of the \$113 million of interest income we recognized in the first three quarters of 2011, \$91 million was associated with securitized loans and \$22 million was associated with non-securitized loans, compared with \$99 million associated with securitized loans and \$30 million associated with non-securitized loans in the first three quarters of 2010.